gvnwltrs/daily-functional-programming-practice/README.md

 Adding an item to a copy of a list from a function that generates a list then using another function to modify that list for a new list.

 ### Day 20: Saturday, September 28, 2024 - Side Effects & IO Handling
+Setup for getting the host machines ip address, returning it, then modifying it by adding a port number.